 How to Make The Vegetable Fritters

 - In a separate bowl, mix the flour with water to make a thick yet liquid mixture.
-Stir in the salt, turmeric powder, and chopped leeks until well combined; set aside.
+Stir in the salt and turmeric powder until well combined; set aside.

-- Transfer the sauteed leeks into the batter and stir until everything is well combined.
+- Transfer the sauteed leeks into the reserved ˇbatter and stir until everything is well combined.

 How to Make the Cilantro-Lemon Sauce

-- Place everything in a high-speed blender or food processor.
-Blend on high until you get a beautiful green paste.
+- Place all ingredients in a blender or food processor.
+Blend until you get a beautiful green paste.
 Transfer to a small bowl or ramekin and serve with the veggie cakes—will last up to 5 or 7 days in the fridge in an airtight container.

 Disclaimer: This nutritional data is calculated using third party tools and is only intended as a reference.